 - Develop leadership skills as you help plan events for VIA residents as part of our student leadership council.

-- Live in Pritchard Hall, in the heart of Virginia Tech's campus, just a short walk from our award-winning D2 dining hall, two gyms, an outdoor fitness park, Cassell Coliseum, and Lane Stadium.
+- Live in Pritchard Hall (new location of Newman Hall starting Fall 2024), in the heart of Virginia Tech's campus, just a short walk from our award-winning D2 dining hall, two gyms, an outdoor fitness park, Cassell Coliseum, and Lane Stadium.